 Forced marriage offences

-One party to the marriage (the victim) entered into the marriage without freely and fully consenting.
+Forced marriage is a marriage where one party has entered into the marriage without freely and fully consenting because:

-(b) because the party was incapable of understanding the nature and effect of the marriage ceremony.
+- the party was incapable of understanding the nature and effect of the marriage e.g. they are under 16 years of age.

-(b) the conduct causes another person to enter into a forced marriage as the victim of the marriage.
+- engage in conduct that causes another person to enter into a forced marriage

 Organ trafficking offences